satvik-tiwari/Flight-Simulator/sc23s2t_A1/sc23s2t_A1/myreadme.txt

 [userid@machine A1_handout]$ ./A1_handout X Y Z

-Y increase with alitude so, it should be positive to go up
+Y increses with alitude so, enter Y in positve, without negative sign.

 =======================================================